suncoast-devs/handbook/lessons/js-fetch/lecture.md

 # Using

-The `Fetch API` is provided in the browser as a method named `fetch`
+The `Fetch API` is provided in the browser as a method named `fetch`.

 Takes at _least_ one argument: a string representing the `URL` to access.